Welcome To Amherstburg

 Quality of Life

-To accompany the town’s rich history, beautiful setting and tonnes of things to do, there are many other amenities which make Amherstburg shine.
+To accompany the town’s rich history, beautiful setting and plenty to see and do, there are many other amenities which make Amherstburg shine.
 There are a wide variety of options for schools including both elementary and secondary Catholic, French Immersion and public.
-Plans for a new high school are also in the works.

 Board links: